Peter Tatchell sees 'no justification' for PSNI arresting gospel preacher

-LGBT row: Peter Tatchell rejects arrest of preacher on anti-gay ‘hate speech’ allegation
+LGBT row: Peter Tatchell rejects PSNI arrest of preacher on anti-gay ‘hate speech’ allegation

 Leading gay rights campaigner Peter Tatchell said he can see “no justification” for the arrest of an NI evangelist while preaching on the street.